diegoriva5/Ticketing-System/README.md

 - **GET `/api/compute-discount`**
   - **Parameters**:
-    1. sum: the sum of the rows in the reservation, as an INT
+    1. sum: the sum of the rows in the reservation, as an INT $\ge$ 0
     2. loyal: 1 if the customer is loyal, 0 if it's not loyal, as an INT
     ```
       {
         "sum": 10,